First Battle of Polotsk: Casualties

 French-Bavarian losses numbered 6,000 killed, wounded.
 The Russians lost 5,500.
 Bavarian general officer losses were heavy.
 General of Infantry Bernhard Erasmus von Deroy was mortally wounded and General-Major Siebein was killed.
 General-Majors Vincenti and Raglovitch were both wounded.
 Among the French, both Oudinot and General of Brigade François Valentin were wounded.
 Russian Generals Berg, Hamen, and Kazatchkowski suffered wounds.

 Aftermath

+Gaston Bodart does not give victory to either side; George Nafziger claims that Saint-Cyr "defeated Wittgenstein's numerically inferior force, but it was an inconclusive battle;" Dominic Lieven describes it as if it were a strategic victory for the Russians; Hugh Seton-Watson notes that both sides declared victory; Micheal Clodfelter defines it as a victory for the French.
 For the next two months both the French and the Russians did not attempt to upset the balance of powers.